Still Lives : Making a Mark

 Sun 29 May

-Read on for the themes behind the ongoing series Still Lives, and the history and players behind its Melbourne iteration.
+Read on for the themes behind the ongoing series Still Lives, and the history and players behind its Melbourne iteration for RISING 2022.

 Background